 HUMAN DISPLAY : CLOTHING

-Parent file : Display Rituals
+Parent Page : Display Rituals

 Our modern behaviours, identities, and belief systems developed mutually and synchronically with our environments, clothes, tools, toys, dances, music, language and stories.
-Just as it did in traditional times
+Just as it did in traditional times.

-This page explores human display in terms of physical appearance specifically clothing.
-And this appears to be compatible everything else i've written about individual identity and belonging to a group.
+Peacock displaying feathers.This page explores human display in terms of physical appearance specifically clothing.
+It appears to be compatible with everything else i've written about individual identity and belonging to a group.

-Among animals display is normal when courting.
-Human display behaviour may be connected with the idea that young humans are always sexually potent, and behaviour learnt in younger years often lasts a lifetime.
+Human display behaviour is probably connected with the fact that most young humans are always sexually active, and behaviour learnt in younger years often lasts a lifetime.
 We always repeat learnt behaviour.

 Identity, Work and Clothes